 three equal horizontal bands of green (top), white, and blue; green symbolizes agriculture, mountains, and natural resources, white represents unity and justice, and blue the sea and the natural harbor in Freetown

 Sierra Leone is extremely poor.
 Nearly half of the working-age population engages in subsistence agriculture.
 The country possesses substantial mineral, agricultural, and fishery resources, but it is still recovering from a civil war that ended in the early 2000s that destroyed most institutions.
-In recent years economic growth has been driven by mining - particularly of iron ore – and oil exploration.
+In recent years economic growth has been driven by mining - particularly of iron ore and oil exploration.
 The country exports rutile, diamonds, and bauxite, and is vulnerable to fluctuations in international commodity prices.
 The country relies on external assistance to meet its budgetary needs; overseas grants make up one-fourth of total revenue.
-Corruption is a hindrance to foreign investment.
-In early 2013 the Extractive Industries Transparency Initiative suspended Sierra Leone and the US Millennium Challenge Corporation rejected Sierra Leone’s request for aid because of internal corruption.
+Corruption is a hindrance to foreign investment, although from 2011 to 2012 the country’s Anti-Corruption Commission increased convictions of high-level officials from nine to 22 and recovered millions of dollars.
+In December 2013, the US Millennium Challenge Corporation (MCC) did not hold a vote on the reselection of Sierra Leone because the country did not pass MCC’s Scorecard Corruption indicator; however, MCC continues compact development through a more limited engagement.

 1 government-owned TV station; 1 private TV station began operating in 2005; a pay-TV service began operations in late 2007; 1 government-owned national radio station; about two dozen private radio stations primarily clustered in major cities; transmissions of several international broadcasters are available (2007)